Unidata/netcdf-c/INSTALL.md

 ## Overview {#cmake_overview}

-Starting with netCDF-C 4.3.0, we are happy to announce the inclusion of CMake support.
-CMake will allow for building netCDF on a wider range of platforms, include Microsoft Windows with Visual Studio.
-CMake support also provides robust unit and regression testing tools.
-We will also maintain the standard autotools-based build system in parallel.
+netCDF-C includes CMake support alongside the autotools-based build system.
+CMake supports building netCDF on a wide range of platforms, including Microsoft Windows with Visual Studio, and provides robust unit and regression testing hooks.

 In addition to providing new build options for netCDF-C, we will also provide pre-built binary downloads for the shared versions of netCDF for use with Visual Studio.